 When your doctor discharges you from the hospital, the last thing you want is to end up back in the hospital.
-It makes sense that for the best outcome and to reduce your chances of a readmission, you need to follow your doctor’s instructions.
+It makes sense that for the best outcome and to reduce your chances of a readmission, you need to follow your doctor’s instructions and understand what steps you must take for follow-up care.
 However, it turns out that the majority of patients don’t understand discharge instructions.

 Why is it so important to understand your discharge instructions?